jizhe7550/CurrencyConversionApp/README.md

 # CurrencyConversionApp

 This is a currency conversion app that allows a user to view a given amount in a given currency converted into other currencies.
+- Offline first app, support HTTP caching and Database caching
+- Compose + Clean Architecture + Multimodule

 # Guide
 This guide may help you understand my intentions and the rationale behind the implementation.
 Although this challenge is a demo, I applied Industry-level project strategies in its development, especially considering the perspective of PayPay in terms of architectural design and feature development.
-For example, module design, feature design, and attention to detail.
+For example, module design, feature design.
 Please see the details below.

 # Architecture
 ## Clean architecture